Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 Are you interested in the Penguin Spirit Animal?
 Then this guide is for you!

-Penguins have evolved for millions of years to the birds we see today.
+Penguins have evolved for millions of years into the birds we see today.
 Although they are flightless aquatic birds, they are excellent swimmers.

 While most other birds have wings for flight, penguins have adapted flippers for swimming.
 These birds live in some of the coldest places on earth.